cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 #### Receiving packets

 TODO Adapt description
-The `recvPacket` function is called by a module in order to receive an IBC packet sent on the corresponding channel end on the counterparty chain.
+The `recvPacket` function is called by a module in order to receive an IBC packet sent on the corresponding client on the counterparty chain.

 Atomically in conjunction with calling `recvPacket`, calling modules MUST either execute application logic or queue the packet for future execution.